stephenfmann/cooking-with-python/README.md

 ### cherrypi.txt
 *from me!*\
 Calculates the value of pie to an arbitrarily delicious degree of accuracy.
 You start with 1, 2 or 3 cherries; the more you add, the more deliciously accurate the pie will be.
 For every four cherries you use, your pie will gain about three more delicious decimal digits - that is, it will be approximately one thousand times more delicious.

-## TODO

-+ Either helloworld.txt or cherrypi.txt is putting things in the mixing bowl in the wrong order.
-+ Allow for loops within loops.
-+ fibonacci.txt won't work.
-Maybe because auxiliary recipe.